 5. Wounds heal slower

-This nutrient is necessary to get the right oxygenation and cellular reparation.
-As a result, reducing it in your body gets in the way of wounds healing quickly.
+This nutrient is necessary to get the right oxygenation and cellular repair.
+As a result, if you don’t get enough of it, then wounds won’t heal as quickly.

 6. Body pain